 If love is in the air, there is plenty of romantic things to do in Sydney to help Cupid work his magic!

-> So inspire yourself with travel quotes, grab your loved one and show them how much they mean to you with a spontaneous trip.
+So grab your loved one and show them how much they mean to you with a spontaneous trip.
 And remember, bubbles, sunsets, and picnics are always the perfect way to woo that special someone.

-> .
-Really, any beach will do – but I have also heard great things about Reef Beach, Collins Flat Beach and Long Reef Beach.
-Pack a blanket, take your sunscreen and maybe a picnic and you have got the perfect Sydney date idea already!
+Really, any beach will do – but we have also heard great things about Reef Beach, Collins Flat Beach, and Long Reef Beach.
+Pack a blanket, take your reef-safe sunscreen, and maybe a picnic, and you have got the perfect Sydney date idea already!

-> Luna Park is Sydney’s most beloved amusement park and tourist destination, so what could be more romantic than wondering around here at night with your partner with lights blaring, sweet scents and faint screaming in the background.
+Luna Park is Sydney’s most beloved amusement park and tourist destination, so what could be more romantic than wandering around here at night with your partner with lights blaring, sweet scents, and faint screaming in the background.

-> As romantic as Sydney can be, you should not pass up the opportunity to hire a car (or take a tour) to explore the glorious Blue Mountains just west of the city – and yet an entire world away.
+As romantic as Sydney can be, you should not pass up the opportunity to hire a car (or take a tour) to explore the glorious Blue Mountains just west of the city – and yet an entire world away.

 Stop by Scenic World and Echo Point, explore the adorable Leura Village for lunch, spot glow worms, work up a sweat on any of the trails or just pull over at all the photo stops along the main road – You’re in charge!
 And what could be more romantic that selfies with koalas and kangaroos at the Featherdale Wildlife Park?